- Search The Registry

-On this date, we mark the birth of Absalom Jones in 1746, a Black minister and abolitionist.
+On this date, in 1746, we mark the birth of Absalom Jones.
+He was a Black minister and abolitionist.

 A house slave from Delaware, Jones taught himself to read out of the New Testament and other books.
-At the age of 16, he was sold to a store owner in Philadelphia, and he was soon attending a night school for blacks operated by Quakers.
-In 1766, he married another slave and purchased her freedom with his earnings, buying his own freedom in 1784.
+At 16, he was sold to a store owner in Philadelphia and soon attended a night school for blacks operated by Quakers.
+In 1766, he married another slave and purchased her freedom with his earnings, buying his freedom in 1784.

-t St. George’s Methodist Episcopal Church, Jones served as lay minister for its Black membership.
-The active evangelism of Jones and that of his friend, Richard Allen, greatly increased black membership at St. George’s.
+At St. George’s Methodist Episcopal Church, Jones served as a lay minister for its Black membership.
+The active evangelism of Jones and his friend, Richard Allen, greatly increased black membership at St. George’s.
 This alarmed the vestry into segregating blacks into an upstairs gallery without notifying them.
-During a Sunday service when ushers attempted to remove them, the black congregation resentfully walked out as a group.
+During a Sunday service, when ushers attempted to remove them, the Black congregation resentfully walked out as a group.

-In 1787, black Christians organized the Free African Society, the first organized Afro-American society, and Absalom Jones and Richard Allen were elected overseers.
-Members of the Society paid monthly dues for the benefit of those in need.
-The Society established contact with similar black groups in other cities.
+In 1787, Black Christians organized the Free African Society, the first organized Afro-American society, and Absalom Jones and Richard Allen were elected overseers.
+Members of the Society paid monthly dues to benefit those in need.
+The Society established contact with similar Black groups in other cities.

-Five years later, the Society began to build a church, which was dedicated on July 17, 1794.
-The African Church applied for membership in the Episcopal Diocese of Pennsylvania on the following conditions: 1, that they be received as an organized body; 2, that they have control over their local affairs; 3, that Absalom Jones be licensed as a lay reader, and, if qualified, be ordained as minister.
-In October 1794 it was admitted as St. Thomas African Episcopal Church.
-Bishop White ordained Jones as deacon in 1795 and as priest on September 21, 1802.
+Five years later, the Society began to build a church dedicated to July 17, 1794.
+The African Church applied for membership in the Episcopal Diocese of Pennsylvania on the following conditions: 1, that they are received as an organized body; 2, that they have control over their local affairs; 3, that Absalom Jones be licensed as a lay reader, and, if qualified, be ordained as a minister.
+In October 1794, it was admitted as St. Thomas African Episcopal Church.
+Bishop White ordained Jones as a deacon in 1795 and as a priest on September 21, 1802.